Porter and Chester Institute

 • Be objective in making decisions regarding students' financial aid.

-• Refrain from soliciting or accepting anything of other than nominal value (not to exceed $20 annually) from any entity (other than an institution of higher education or a governmental entity such as the U.S. Department of Education) involved in the making, holding, consolidating or processing of any student loan.
+• Refrain from soliciting or accepting anything other than nominal value (not to exceed $20 annually) from any entity (other than an institution of higher education or a governmental entity such as the U.S. Department of Education) involved in the making, holding, consolidating or processing of any student loan.

-• Refrain from serving on an advisory board to any such entity, or from accepting reimbursement from such an entity for expenses related to a training activity of or sponsored by such an entity.
+• Refrain from serving on an advisory board to any such entity, or from accepting reimbursement from such an entity for expenses related to a training activity or sponsored by such an entity.

 • Disclose to Porter and Chester Institute, in such manner as the school prescribes, any involvement with, or interest in, any entity involved in any aspect of student financial aid.